pypy/pypy/pypy/doc/cpython_differences.rst

 The garbage collectors used or implemented by PyPy are not based on reference counting, so the objects are not freed instantly when they are no longer reachable.
-The most obvious effect of this is that files are not promptly closed when they go out of scope.
+The most obvious effect of this is that files (and sockets, etc) are not promptly closed when they go out of scope.
 For files that are opened for writing, data can be left sitting in their output buffers for a while, making the on-disk file appear empty or truncated.
 Moreover, you might reach your OS's limit on the number of concurrently opened files.

+If you are debugging a case where a file in your program is not closed properly, you can use the ``-X track-resources`` command line option.
+If it is given, a ``ResourceWarning`` is produced for every file and socket that the garbage collector closes.
+The warning will contain the stack trace of the position where the file or socket was created, to make it easier to see which parts of the program don't close files explicitly.

-Fixing this is essentially impossible without forcing a reference-counting approach to garbage collection.
+Fixing this difference to CPython is essentially impossible without forcing a reference-counting approach to garbage collection.
 The effect that you get in CPython has clearly been described as a side-effect of the implementation and not a language design decision: programs relying on this are basically bogus.
-It would anyway be insane to try to enforce CPython's behavior in a language spec, given that it has no chance to be adopted by Jython or IronPython (or any other port of Python to Java or .NET).
+It would a too strong restriction to try to enforce CPython's behavior in a language spec, given that it has no chance to be adopted by Jython or IronPython (or any other port of Python to Java or .NET).